I am working as a science communicator, like at a real job, can you believe it?

 During one webinar, they had fellowship alumni come in and give us their tips.
 They mentioned that some journalists will go to a foreign country, take a few pictures, and then run away.
 David Braun from National Geographic echoed that in a later webinar: “What will be the benefits for the community, and the wider world?
 You don’t want to just come in, photograph people, and leave.”

-My project had the involvement of local kids baked into every step; it had the participation of their parents when each animation was finished.
-When I compared my project to all the previous projects, I would say that widespread community engagement was far more intrinsic to my project than any others.
-You can compare and decide for yourself.
+You know what, I give up.
+When I compared my 2017 project to all the previous projects, I concluded that widespread community engagement was far more intrinsic to my project than any others.

 So, engage the community; but just don’t overdo it.